 PRINT MATERIALS FAQ

-Browse the list below to find answers to commonly asked questions about printing and ordering G4G education and marketing materials.
+Browse the list below to find answers to commonly asked questions about printing G4G education and marketing materials for multiple venues across your installation.

 Contact Us

-Using standardized G4G 2.0 signage, Food Cards, and Beverage Cards in your facility helps inform the military community on how to use G4G and the impact of nutrition on performance, readiness, and health.
-In addition, dining facilities can benefit from G4G by promoting themselves as the best option for tasty, performance-boosting fuel.
-Before you get started:
+G4G provides a quick and easy way for Service Members to find performance-enhancing foods and drinks.
+Using standardized G4G signage, including food and drink cards, in your facility aligns with G4G Program Requirement #7: Marketing & Education by helping to inform diners how to use G4G and the impact of nutrition on performance, readiness, and health.
+In addition, dining facilities can benefit from G4G by promoting themselves as the best option for delicious, performance-boosting fuel.
+Before you get started printing G4G materials:

 Tip from the field

-Local G4G teams: G4G provides a quick and easy way for Military Service Members to find performance-enhancing foods and drinks.
-During the planning process, ask yourselves, “How can we display G4G signage at our facility to help Military Service Members “Go for Green”?
+During the planning process, ask yourselves, “How can we display G4G signage at our facility to help Service Members “go for Green”?

 Ready to go for Green, but still have questions?
-The G4G Program Office provides consultative services on planning, implementation, and maintenance to G4G operators across the DoD.
-Contact the G4G Program Office at G4GTeam@usuhs.edu.
+The G4G Program Office provides consultative services on planning, implementation, and maintenance to G4G operators across DoD.
+Contact us at G4GTeam@usuhs.edu to learn more.

-G4G’s Print & Digital Materials page has high-resolution PDF files and other materials that you can provide to your local printing office.
-In addition, your office can use the detailed guidance in the G4G Printing Instructions.
+G4G’s Print & Digital Materials page has high-resolution PDF files and other materials you can provide to your local printing office.
+In addition, your office can use the detailed guidance in the G4G Printing Instructions for optimal printing.

-The G4G Materials tracking template helps local G4G teams “plan before you print.”
-The tracking sheet also includes a list of recommended marketing materials and ordering suggestions.
-Use it to track your orders too.
-Keep in mind you might need to order backup or replacement Food Cards or posters as well.
+The G4G Materials tracking sheet helps local G4G teams “plan before you print.”
+The tracking sheet includes a list of recommended marketing materials for your facility.
+Use it to track the quantity of G4G marketing materials you have available to rotate throughout your dining facility.
+Keep in mind you might need to order backup or replacement food cards or posters as well.

 The exact amount of materials your dining facility should print or order depends on its size, menu cycle, and menu items.
 Place materials in high-traffic areas or in places where diners might wait in line.
-Find education and marketing materials—and even more resources to meet G4G 2.0 Program Requirements—on the Print & Digital Materials page.
+Find education and marketing materials—and even more resources to meet G4G program requirements—on the Print & Digital Materials page.

 Tip from the field

-Are you the G4G Administrative Lead for your dining facility?
-The G4G Administrative Lead assembles, displays, and manages Food Cards and menu signage.
-You’re an essential part of the local G4G team, so check out the G4G section on the HPRC website to learn more about resources to support your facility’s G4G goals.
+Identify a G4G Administrative Lead for your G4G team.
+The G4G Administrative Lead assembles, displays, and manages food cards and menu signage.
+You’re an essential part of the local G4G team, so check out the Go for Green webpage to learn more about resources to support your facility’s G4G goals.

-Display only approved G4G posters, Food Cards, Beverage Cards, table tents, and brochures in your dining facility.
-Marketing is critical to program success, so consistently displaying the G4G 2.0 logo and G4G-approved products helps diners become aware of the G4G program.
-Also, since G4G is a DoD program, standardized G4G materials help diners choose performance-boosting meals at any military facility worldwide.
+Display only approved G4G posters, food cards, drink cards, table tents, and brochures in your dining facility.
+Marketing is critical to program success, so consistently displaying the G4G logo and G4G-approved products helps raise diner awareness of the program.
+Also, with G4G being a DoD program, standardized G4G materials help diners choose performance-boosting meals at any military facility worldwide.

 Tip from the field

-G4G Administrative Leads & G4G Marketing Leads: Do you have an idea for new G4G materials?
-The G4G Program Office encourages the Services and local G4G Teams to share your ideas.
+Do you have an idea for new G4G materials?
+The G4G Program Office encourages the Services and local teams to share your thoughts.
 Requests for new materials might be developed into standardized G4G products.
 Contact us at G4GTeam@usuhs.edu with your suggestions.
 We look forward to hearing from you!

-On your local G4G team, the G4G Team Lead and/or G4G Marketing Lead should lead the ordering, organizing, printing, and displaying of printed and digital materials.
-Partner with a Registered Dietitian (RD) or qualified nutrition asset to use printed G4G materials to help educate diners and promote G4G.
+On your local G4G team, the facility manager, G4G Team Lead, and/or G4G Marketing Lead should take the lead in ordering, organizing, printing, and displaying educational and marketing materials.
+Partner with a registered dietitian (RD) or qualified nutrition asset to use printed G4G materials to help educate diners on G4G’s role in performance nutrition.

 Tip from the field

-Does your local G4G Team have a G4G Nutrition Lead?
-If not, consider partnering with an RD or nutrition asset at your installation to support nutrition education, training, and promotion efforts.
+If your local G4G team doesn’t have a G4G Nutrition Lead, partnering with an RD or nutrition asset at your installation can help support nutrition education, training, and promotion efforts.
 Here are some ideas on how to leverage their expertise:

-Food Cards, Coding Signs, and Menu Boards are all different ways to label menu items with G4G color and sodium codes.
-These are permanent G4G marketing materials and should be posted daily at your dining facility as part of the G4G education effort.
+Food cards, coding signs, and menu boards are all different ways to label menu items with G4G color and sodium codes.
+Post these materials daily at your dining facility as part of the overall effort to educate Service Members on nutrient-rich options for peak readiness.

-Individual Food Cards and Beverage Cards should be used for every menu item to identify the food or drink and label the G4G color and sodium code at the point of selection.
-Food Cards should be neatly displayed in front of each menu item, so diners can quickly and easily identify high-performance foods.
+Aim to use individual food cards and drink cards for every menu item to identify the food or drink and label the G4G color and sodium code at the point of selection.
+Neatly display food cards in front of (or nearby) each menu item, so diners can quickly and easily identify high-performance foods.

-• Save time for local G4G Administrative Leads when putting out materials for each meal period.
+• Save time for staff when putting out materials for each meal period.

-"Menu Board" template: Fill in the template with the serving station's menu, print it, and then post it on serving lines or stations.
+"Menu board" template: Fill in the template with the serving station's menu, print it, and then post it on serving lines or stations.
 You can also use these templates for digital menu displays and screens.
-Refer to G4G 2.0 Program Requirements for guidance on using the G4G 2.0 logo.
+Refer to the G4G program requirements for guidance on using the G4G logo.

-Coding Signs: Use Coding Signs where individual Food Cards aren’t feasible, especially if your facility has limited space.
-You can also use Coding Signs instead of (or along with) Food Cards.
+Coding signs: Use coding signs where individual food cards aren’t possible, especially if your facility has limited space.
+You can also use coding signs instead of (or along with) food cards.

 Tip from the field